tyVespA/portfolio/README.md

 - change leng to "it"
 - split technologies into the ones i know VS the ones im learning
 - change nextjs icon on dark mode
+- remove animation delay on projects on mobile